bpmutter/bpio-ii/src/data/blog/knowledge-is-the-new-uranium.md

 The rise of large language models (LLMs) and their ability to understand and reason over vast amounts of information has made knowledge an extraordinarily valuable asset in the generative AI era.
 LLMs can use knowledge resources to generate intelligent outputs, make decisions, take actions, and produce more knowledge resources.

-For many organizations, [[Retrieval-Augmented Generation|retrieval-augmented generation (RAG)]] chatbots have been the first generative AI use case to leverage their knowledge resources like documentation and code repositories.
-I've focused on for the past year and change on the RAG chatbot space, working on projects like the [[MongoDB Docs Chatbot]] and the [[MongoDB Chatbot Framework]].
+For many organizations,retrieval-augmented generation (RAG) chatbots have been the first generative AI use case to leverage their knowledge resources like documentation and code repositories.
+I've focused on for the past year and change on the RAG chatbot space, working on projects like the [MongoDB Docs Chatbot](./taking-rag-to-production-with-the-mongodb-documentation-ai-chatbot.md) and the [MongoDB Chatbot Framework](./build-a-production-ready-intelligent-chatbot-with-the-mongodb-chatbot.md).

-RAG chatbots are great, and [[Why Chat is the Best Interface for LLMs (for now?)|I think they'll continue to be important for the foreseeable future]].
+RAG chatbots are great, and [I think they'll continue to be important for the foreseeable future](./why-chat-is-the-best-interface-for-llms-for-now.md).
 But knowledge resources can fuel so much more than just RAG chatbots.

 This blog post explores the currently possible use cases for knowledge resources, all of which we are currently doing at MongoDB, including: